imanpalsingh/Emotion-recognition-using-neural-network/README.md

 Algorithm Multi Layer Perceptron from Scikit-Learn's neural_network module is used.
 The dataset consists of images taken from the Cohn-Kanade Dataset [Refernce Below]

-<h3> Procedure </h3>
+<h3> Procedure</h3>

-1) To use new Images/data
+1) <b>To use new Images/data </b>
   Create a folder named Dataset.
 Create three sub folders named happy, Neutral,  Sadness.
   Put the images in three different folders named as Happy Neutral and angry inside the Dataset folder.

 Dataset <br>
   ./ Angry <br>
   ./ Neutral <br>
   ./ Angry <bre>

   Run the Main File and type command 'load data'.
 This will load, preprocess and store the data as in csv format (pixel values scaled).

-2) To train the model
+2)<b> To train the model<b/>

   Run the Main File and type command 'train model'.
 This will start the nprocess to train model and save the pickle file of the model

-3) To run
+3)<b>To run</b>

   Run the Main File and type 'run'.
 This will initiate the process of taking a webcam feed.
   To predict, press 's' when ready.
 The algorithm will try to find a face for next 100 frames.
 When found it will extract it ,          preprocess it and predict the emotion.

-4) To see list of available commands type 'help'
+4)<b> To see list of available commands type 'help'</b>